Using branch permissions

 - Select the type of actions you want to prevent.

-- Branch deletion - prevents branch and tag deletion.
+- Prevent deletion - prevents branch and tag deletion.
 See Branch permission patterns for information about specifying tags.

-- Rewriting history - prevents history rewrites on the specified branch(es) - for example by a force push or rebase.
+- Prevent rewriting history - prevents history rewrites on the specified branch(es) - for example by a force push or rebase.

-- Changes without a pull request - prevents pushing changes directly to the specified branch(es); changes are allowed only with a pull request.
+- Prevent changes without a pull request - prevents pushing changes directly to the specified branch(es); changes are allowed only with a pull request.

 - Optional: Add exemptions for any of the selected restrictions.
-Adding a user or group as an exemption means that it will not apply to them.
+Adding a user, group, or SSH access key as an exemption means that it will not apply to them.
 This is not required; not adding any exemptions means the restriction will apply to everyone.

 Click Create to finish.